The Site Reliability Engineer is one of the most prestigious and accomplished engineering positions at Google

 Movements such as Continuous Delivery automates the shipping of software, although once the product is running live, traditional IT is usually not prepared to offer incredible levels of service availability and performance.

-Why IT Operations is Ill-Equipped for the Digital Era
+Why IT Operations is Ill-Equipped for a Digital Era

 Many IT operations teams have been built atop the fundamentals of IT Service Management.
 In other words, lots of well compartmentalized teams, defined entry and exit points, connected via streamlined processes and measurement techniques.
 Whilst managing digital portfolios requires structure, speed cannot be achieved if a complex issue has to follow a lengthy route — across multiple teams — from detection to resolution to prevention.